gman999/doc/general/network-host-discovery.md

 Nmap done: 256 IP addresses (7 hosts up) scanned in 1.34 seconds

-Note that MAC addresses are only discoverable on a local network and not over the internet.
+MAC addresses are only discoverable on a local network and not over the internet.

 __A More Comprehensive Scan of a Particular Host__